rtpg/django-unasyncify/docs/getting_started.rst

      # path to a python file that django-unasyncify
      # will manage with unasync helpers
      unasync_helpers_path = "src/pkg/_codegen.py"
-     # The import path for the decorator
+     # The import path for the unasync helpers
+     # (used in import statements)
      unasync_helpers_import_path = "pkg._codegen"

 3. Decorate a method that you want to generate a synchronous variant of.
 Make sure to follow the Django naming convention of starting your async method with an ``a``!::

-     # (django-unasyncify will create this pkg
+     # (django-unasyncify will create this
-     #  on first run, from the unasync_helpers_path
+     #  on first run, using  the unasync_helpers_path
      #  settings)
      from pkg._codegen import generate_unasynced